Laws of Attraction: How Do We Select a Life Partner?

 4. Sociability vs. Similar Religion.
 Someone of the same religion as us will be seen as an attractive choice even if he or she does not possess a particularly sociable character.
 A potential partner who’s very sociable by nature will attract us even if they don’t share our religious background.

 These four factors operate, independently, in both men and women; but for the first three, significant differences were found between the sexes.
 In general, women place more importance on socio-economic status than romantic love.
-Women also prefer emotional stability to attractive appearance, and they prefer intelligence to the desire to have children.
+Women also prefer emotional stability to an attractive appearance, and they prefer intelligence to the desire to have children.
 Status, emotional stability, and intelligence are less important features for men when they seek a long-term partner.
 Men emphasize the value of external beauty, youth and physical health, and a desire for children.

 In addition, studies indicate that women are more selective and demanding than men when choosing a life partner.
 One reason is that women have more to lose in making a bad choice.
 The poet Margaret Atwood once said: "Men are afraid that women will laugh at them.
 Women are afraid men will kill them."
 Women are more vulnerable, and so they need to be more cautious.
-Another reason for female selectivity is that bringing an offspring into the world is a much more demanding and dangerous matter for a woman than it is for a man.
+Another reason for female selectivity is that bringing offspring into the world is a much more demanding and dangerous matter for a woman than it is for a man.
 The one who is going to invest more and take a greater risk necessarily examines the investment more carefully.

 In conclusion, we understand quite well the basic calculations people use to identify a group of potential candidates from which to pick a mate.
 In contrast, there is no scientific answer yet to the "final selection" question: how do we choose just one from a group of suitable candidates?